sarodesara06/AI_Smart_Posture_Monitoring_System/README.md

 ## 📌 Project Overview

 The AI Smart Posture Monitoring System is a real-time computer vision application developed using Python, OpenCV, and MediaPipe.
-It monitors a user's sitting posture through a webcam, detects poor posture and close screen distance, provides live warnings, and includes an Analysis Mode to visualize posture calculations and pose landmarks.
+It monitors a user's sitting posture through a webcam, detects poor posture and close screen distance, provides live warnings, and includes an Analysis Mode to visualize pose landmarks.

 ---